Accelerated Baccalaureate Degree Completion Programs

 - Utilize writing and oral communication skills developed through written and oral assignments in a variety of disciplines;

-- Demonstrate application of knowledge learned in a selected area of concentration to work environments and life situations through the development of Experiential Learning Projects;
+- Apply the body of knowledge learned in a selected area of concentration to work environments and life situations through the development of Experiential Learning Projects;

-- Demonstrate ability to think critically and creatively about problem solving;
+- Think critically and creatively about problem solving;

-- Describe the diversity of cultures and peoples in the world through many perspectives; and
+- View the diversity of cultures and peoples in the world through many perspectives;

-- Demonstrate commitment to continuing a lifetime of learning.
+- Contemplate the responsibility for continuing a lifetime of learning.

 Any student 21 years or older who has either completed high school, or earned a GED, may apply to the Liberal Studies Accelerated Baccalaureate Degree Program.
 Application procedures are detailed in the Admissions Information section of this catalog.